piclas-framework/piclas/docs/documentation/userguide/tutorials/dsmc-cone-gmsh/dsmc-cone-gmsh.md

     Mesh.SubdivisionAlgorithm = 2;
     Mesh.OptimizeNetgen = 1;

-With the added `Field` options, the size of the mesh can be specified using an explicit mathematical function using `MathEval` and restriced to specific surfaces with `Restrict`.
-In this tutorial, a mesh refinement at the frontal wall of the cone is enabled with this.
+The commands `Mesh.MeshSizeMin` and `Mesh.MeshSizeMax` define the minimum and maximum mesh element sizes.
+With the prescribed `Field` options, the size of the mesh can be specified using an explicit mathematical function using `MathEval` and restriced to specific surfaces with `Restrict`.
+In this tutorial, a mesh refinement at the frontal wall of the cone is enabled with this. `Background Field = 2` sets `Field[2]` as background field.
-Different meshing algorithms can be chosen within Gmsh
+Different meshing algorithms for creating the 2D and 3D meshes can be chosen within Gmsh.
+The command `Mesh.SubdisionAlgorithm = 2` enables the generation of a fully hexahedral mesh by subdivision of cells.

-mesh

-save, export
+`Mesh.OptimizeNetgen` improves the mesh quality additionally.

+Next, the 3D mesh is created:

+    Mesh 3;

+The following commands are required to save all elements even if they are not part of a physical group and to use the ASCII format, before saving the mesh as `70degCone_3D.msh`:

+    Mesh.SaveAll = 1;
+    Mesh.Binary = 0;
+    Mesh.MshFileVersion = 4.1;
+    Save "70degCone_3D.msh";

+The mesh file (`70degCone_3D.msh`) used by **piclas** are created by supplying an input file `hopr.ini` with the required information for a mesh that has been created by Gmsh.
+The mesh file is then converted with HOPR, using the corresponding mode:

+    Mode = 5

+As another possibility, the `SplitToHex` option can be enabled in the `hopr.ini` file instead of using the `SubdivionAlgorithm` command in Gmsh.

 ## Flow simulation with DSMC